jamiepotter17/whiskyapp/README.md

 # Whisky Project

-# Whisky Project

-For the attention of Udacity reviewers: Please note that this project is not a blog submission, but an **application** submission.
 This repository contains the code needed for the web application hosted on Heroku.
 The repository containing the bulk of the background work and code for Whisky Project is to be found at [whisky_project](https://github.com/jamiepotter17/whisky_project).

 ## Summary